funayman/surface-pro-config/README.md

 To match the layout in the table above, the amount of space to shrink the Windows partition down by is 90112 MB

 Create two partitions for Kali and ArchLabs:
 - New Simple Volume
- - Size: 40960
+- Simple volume size in MB: 40960
- - Do not assign a letter
+- Do not assign a drive letter or drive path
+- Format Partition
+  - **File system**: exFAT
- - Format: exFAT Label: "KALI" or "ARCH"
+  - **Volume Label**: "KALI" or "ARCH"

 Leave the remaining unallocated 8GB for `swap`.
 That will be created during the Kali installation.